kantox/kantox.github.io/_posts/2020-01-01-gelato-envio-logger-backends.md

 We decided to use a custom `Logger.Backend` as an interface, so we could inject the desired functionality into _already existing projects_.
 Add a new logger backend to the existing project with `config :logger, backends: [Our.Fancy.Logger.Backend]`—and voilà—logs with telemetry attached are now being sent to _Elastic_.

 That’s how [`Gelato`](https://hexdocs.pm/gelato/) library appeared.
 I know severe thoughtful true developers like libraries to be named in less esoteric way, but I am not a true developer by any mean.
 Bear with me.
-Although, _gelato_ (which is ice-cream in Spanish btw,) is somewhat consonant to _elastic_.
+Although, _gelato_ (which is ice-cream in Italian btw,) is somewhat consonant to _elastic_.

 The library is highly opinionated and it uses [_convention over configuration_](https://en.wikipedia.org/wiki/Convention_over_configuration) paradigm.
 It packs whatever one might need into a single _JSON_ and sends it to preconfigured _Elastic_ server via _HTTP_ request.
 It also attaches all the metadata it has an access to, like meaningful data retrieved with [`Process.info/1`](https://hexdocs.pm/elixir/master/Process.html?#info/1) etc.